 Regular doctor visits.
 At periodic visits, a doctor can monitor a boy's development for delays, social and language disabilities, or health problems and treat these promptly.

 Educational support services.
 Educational support can teach boys ways to keep pace in school.
-Some might be eligible for an individualized educational program (IEP) or 504 education plan, which are designed to help children with specialized needs.
+Some might be eligible for an individualized educational program (IEP) or 504 education plan, which are designed to help children with special needs.

 Early intervention services.
-It can be very helpful and often more effective for a boy to have speech, occupational, physical, or developmental therapy in the early months of life or as soon as concerns are identified.
+It can be very helpful and often more effective for a boy to have speech, occupational, physical, or developmental therapy in the early months of life or as soon as concerns are found.